 Here are 10 science-based benefits of creatine.

 Creatine supplements increase your muscles’ phosphocreatine stores (

-Phosphocreatine helps with the formation of new ATP, the key molecule your cells use for energy and all basic functions of life (8).
+Phosphocreatine aids the formation of adenosine triphosphate (ATP), the key molecule your cells use for energy and all basic life functions (

 During exercise, ATP is broken down to produce energy.